-But Johnson's name and smile are what lit up fans' moods in the city where he remains the most enduring and beloved sports superstar.
+While others are putting far more money into the winning group, Johnson's name and smile are what lit up fans' moods in the city where he remains the most enduring and beloved sports superstar.

 "There's a lot of euphoria about the fact that it's Magic and it's no longer Frank," Carter said.
 "He'll have a honeymoon period and I think most people in Southern California hope he doesn't need it."

 AP Sports Writer Ron Blum in New York and Associated Press Writer John Rogers in Los Angeles contributed to this report.